nojhan/clutchlog/README.md

 The default format of the comment added with the dump macro is `"# [{name}] {level} in {func} (at depth {depth}) @ {file}:{line}"`.
-It can be modified at compile time with `CLUTCHDUMP_DEFAULT_FORMAT`.
+It can be edited with the `format_comment` method.
 If it is set to an empty string, then no comment line is added.
+The default can be modified at compile time with `CLUTCHDUMP_DEFAULT_FORMAT`.
 By default, the separator between items in the container is a new line.
 To change this behaviour, you can change `CLUTCHDUMP_DEFAULT_SEP` or call the low-level `dump` method.